harmon25/react_surface/README.md

 ### On the Server in a Surface component

-Where `props` is a map of JSON serialiable values.
+Where `props` is a map of JSON serializable values.

 ```
  <React component="HelloReactSurface" props={{ %{name: "Doug"} }}/>